tatumio/tatum-kms/README.md

 * Enter the password manually at KMS start.
 The password is stored in the memory only during the daemon runtime.
 * Store the password in [VGS Vault](https://www.verygoodsecurity.com/), [Microsoft Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/), or [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
 The password is obtained during KMS start and is stored in the memory only during the daemon runtime.

 In this setup, the private keys and mnemonics never leave your perimeter.
-If someone gains unauthorized access to the file system, they cannot get the private keys and mnemonics because they are are encrypted.
+If someone gains unauthorized access to the file system, they cannot get the private keys and mnemonics because they are encrypted.

 ## Signature IDs vs. Private keys and mnemonics